 Children benefit from natural environments, too.
 Research published in

-The study found evidence to suggest natural environments could benefit brain development and may also improve attention in children.
+The study suggests that natural environments could benefit brain development and may improve attention in children.

 Meditation and mindfulness practices can offer multiple benefits.
 Improved concentration is only one of these.

 Meditation doesn’t just mean sitting silently with your eyes closed.
 Yoga, deep breathing, and many other activities can help you meditate.